ibm-cloud-docs/cloud-object-storage/api-reference-buckets.md

 ----------------|--------|----------------------------------------------------------------------------------------------------------------------------------------------------
 `prefix`        | String | Constrains response to object names beginning with `prefix`.
 `delimiter`     | String | Groups objects between the `prefix` and the `delimiter`.
-`encoding-type` | String | If unicode characters that are not supported by XML are used in an object name, this parameter can be set to `url` to properly encode the response.
+`encoding-type` | String | If Unicode characters that are not supported by XML are used in an object name, this parameter can be set to `url` to properly encode the response.
 `max-keys`      | String | Restricts the number of objects to display in the response.
-Default and maximum is 1,000.
+The default and maximum value is 1,000.
 `marker`        | String | Specifies the object from where the listing should begin, in UTF-8 binary order.
 {: caption="Table 6.
 Optional query parameters" caption-side="top"}